 - Wrap the grated cucumber in a paper towel or some cheesecloth and squeeze it dry.

 - Combine the cucumber, yogurt, garlic, olive oil, and salt in a bowl and mix together.

 - Transfer the sauce to a serving bowl and either use immediately or refrigerate until you are ready to eat.

 - Tzatziki sauce can be made up to 2 days ahead.
 (It will last 4 days in the refrigerator but the quality drops off a bit after 2 days.)

 - Cucumber: I like the small Persian cucumbers often found on trays or in bags in the supermarket.
 Another option is an English cucumber.
 If you can't find either, peel the cucumber and scoop out the seeds before grating.

 - Garlic: If you are grating the garlic, use the smallest holes on the grater or a microplane.
 Also, you can tame the bite of the garlic by cooking the whole cloves in boiling water for 30 seconds before using them (parboiling).

-- Pork Shoulder: Make sure you cut the pork against the grain so that you have short fibers in the strips of pork.
+- Pork Shoulder: Make sure you cut the meat against the grain so that you have short fibers in the strips.

 - Nutrition Info: Calories are an estimate and only for the pork and tzatziki sauce.